 Although large financial and banking institutions are the primary employers of CFAs, you are not limited to working with large businesses when you gain your financial analyst license.
 Individuals who work for private practices in related fields, such as attorneys or accountants, often become CFAs so that they can add more value for their clients in personal finance.
 Becoming a CFA is a requirement in any field if you want to buy or sell securities on behalf of another party.
 An attorney who works as an estate planner, for example, would be able to manage a capital investment portfolio throughout the succession process by becoming a CFA as well as work with a client's financial instruments.

 Many CFAs also use their skills to become self-employed professionals once they get their careers established.
 CFAs tend to make an above average amount of money, based on salary information from the Bureau of Labor Statistics (BLS), so they are able to save for financial independence.
 Once you have accumulated sufficient capital, you can work on your own as a day trader to profit from your expertise.
-You can open a small office to practice as an independent CFA in your community, or you can find employers online to maximize your freedom.
-Successful CFAs can even become partners in their firm, and they can found their own financial institutions.
+You could even open a small office to practice as an independent CFA in your community, or you can find offers from employers online to maximize your freedom.
+Successful CFAs can become partners in their firm, and they can found their own financial institutions.
 This allows you the freedom to find a niche in which you prefer to work such as with stockholders, accounting management for other firms, tax, asset and capital documentation and investment, company loan agreements, insurance agencies, and more.
 The growth of your career will be entirely determined by the demand on the market, other job applicants with similar credentials, your job performance, and your own choices.

 Job Titles for Financial Analysts

 Financial analysts are not limited to specific roles, but there are job positions that require practitioners to become CFAs.
-In the corporate environment, common job titles for financial analysts include:
+In the corporations, common job titles for financial analysts include: